eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 - Site Header: The search bar at the top of the page is a bit large in relation to the other elements.
 It is also in a slightly awkward position with respect to the layout of the header.
 Would it be possible to make it smaller and perhaps also move it next to (to the right of) the social media icons, for example?
 Note: it would be acceptable, in my opinion, to use the same size and format as the search bar on the land.copernicus.eu homepage, which is both smaller and more discreet.

 - News, events, reports: Could the news items which currently exist on the in situ page be imported into the new version of the site?
 Can you please import one or two items so that we can get a feel for how actual news content would look across the demo site (i.e. in the box and on the news page)

-- News, events, reports: Can the boxes containing News, Events and Reports be constrained to a maximum size of e.g. 3 items per box?

 - News, events, reports: Would it be possible to create a new item type: "In proximity", with similar behaviour to news, events and reports?
 Ideally we would have a drop-down menu under "News" leading to Events, Newsletter, In Proximity" and perhaps some others.